 When sanctions are targeted at two states involved in the same issue but with no ongoing conflict, the countries are identified and separated with a ‘,’ between the names.

 The SPITS Sanctions List is different from the one of the Targeted Sanctions Consortium in Geneva, which focuses on separate UN sanctions episodes for the period 1991-2013.
 It is also different from the way the UN Security Council identifies cases, which is using the relevant Security Council resolution.
-The SPITS Sanctions List is organized to make it more compatible with other state-based lists, for instance, of conflicts (as identified by UCDP) and other types of relevant data, see Grusell 2019.
+The SPITS Sanctions List is organised to make it more compatible with other state-based lists, for instance, of conflicts (as identified by UCDP) and other types of relevant data, see Grusell 2019.

 SPITS Sanctions List 2020